SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

   {.windows-bg-padded}
   - On Linux, default directory is `/usr/local`.
     You can ignore this variable if that's fine with you, but you'll need superuser permissions to install the binaries there.
-    If you don't have them, change it to point somewhere in your user directory and add it to `PATH`.
+    If you don't have them, change it to point somewhere in your user directory and add it's `bin/` subdirectory to `PATH`.
   {.linux-bg-padded}
 - `LLAMA_BUILD_TESTS` is set to `OFF` because we don't need tests, it'll make the build a bit quicker.
 - `LLAMA_BUILD_EXAMPLES` is `ON` because we're gonna be using them.